Emmanuel Pahud

-Emmanuel Pahud (born 27 January 1970) is a Franco-Swiss flautist.
+Emmanuel Pahud (born 27 January 1970) is a Swiss flutist.

 He was born in Geneva, Switzerland.
 His father is of French and Swiss background and his mother is French.
 The Berlin-based flutist is most known for his baroque and classical flute repertoire.

 Pahud was born into a nonmusical family.

 As a young boy living in Italy, Pahud was captivated by the sounds of the flute.

 From the age of four to the age of 22, he studied with flutists such as François Binet, Carlos Bruneel and Aurèle Nicolet.

 Classically trained at the Conservatoire de Paris, he leapt into the international orchestral and solo music scene when he joined the Berlin Philharmonic Orchestra in 1992.

 His versatility in music styles over the years has "signalled the arrival of a new master flautist" (The Guardian).
 He plays in diverse music genres, whether baroque, jazz, contemporary, classical, orchestral, or chamber music.